RBC Capital Mkts slashes price target on Raytheon Technologies Corporation [RTX] – find out why.

 RTX Stock Performance Analysis:

-Raytheon Technologies Corporation [RTX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.99.
-With this latest performance, RTX shares dropped by -3.45% in over the last four-week period, additionally plugging by 7.97% over the last 6 months – not to mention a rise of 7.17% in the past year of trading.
+Raytheon Technologies Corporation [RTX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.70.
+With this latest performance, RTX shares dropped by -2.96% in over the last four-week period, additionally plugging by 4.49% over the last 6 months – not to mention a rise of 9.60% in the past year of trading.

 Insight into Raytheon Technologies Corporation Fundamentals: